 What shall we make in the fall, perhaps simply sautée them in lemon olive oil and served along side of steamed chicken or fish?
 Well lets think about that later….Right now we are looking forward to make our magic salad and decide what wine we shall choose to compliment our little feast.
 We can thank the warm summer-like weather in the month of January and early February so these young shoots could make their delightful appearance.
 We have not even had winter storms yet and the spring showing itself already.

 We love to serve this vibrant and healthy salad with a slice of crusty French Baguette to soak up all that goodness.
 As to the wine we choose a lovely fruity white wine with just a nice acidity like a Chardonnay.
-We still had a bottle of Gioia Chardonnay (see our video review) and if you are looking for this wine, Terry Love now produces a Gioia Wine Biacia Bianca Santa Barbara County that is 71% Chardonnay, 14% Muscat of Alexandria, and 15% Pino Gris.
+We still had a bottle of Gioia Chardonnay (see our video review) and if you are looking for this wine it is no longer in production.
+Another of Terry Love’s wines that would pair nicely is the Gioia Wine Biacia Bianca Santa Barbara County that is 71% Chardonnay, 14% Muscat of Alexandria, and 15% Pino Gris.
 This particular Chardonnay had citrus and tropical notes on the nose, light strawberry flavor, crisp and clean with warm mellowness.
 If you prefer a red wine then a Pinot Noir would pair nicely as well.